MatthewGerber/rlai/docs/ch_6.md

     :param agent: Agent.
     :param environment: Environment.
     :param num_improvements: Number of policy improvements to make.
-    :param num_episodes_per_improvement: Number of policy evaluation episodes to execute for each iteration of improvement.
+    :param num_episodes_per_improvement: Number of policy evaluation episodes to execute for each iteration of policy improvement.
+    :param num_updates_per_improvement: Number of state-action value updates to execute for each iteration of policy improvement, or None for policy improvement per specified number of episodes.
     :param alpha: Constant step size to use when updating Q-values, or None for 1/n step size.
     :param mode: Evaluation mode (see `rlai.gpi.temporal_difference.evaluation.Mode`).
     :param n_steps: Number of steps (see `rlai.gpi.temporal_difference.evaluation.evaluate_q_pi`).